Faculty

 Hospital Clínic, Barcelona, Spain

-Manuel Castella is a cardiovascular surgeon, Head of the Cardiovascular Surgery Department at the Hospital Clínic, University of Barcelona.
-The Department is a national referral for complex mitral repair including robotic, pulmonary thromboendarterectomy, hypertrophic cardiomyopathy and grown-up congenital heart disease.
-Among all types of cardiac surgery, Manuel Castella’s main interest and fields of research are atrial fibrillation surgery and pulmonary thromboendarterectomy.
-Manuel Castella has co-leed trials in thoracoscopic AFib ablation and he has been member of the ESC/EACTS Committee for the development of the Guidelines for Atrial Fibrillation Management in 2016 and 2020.
+Dr. Manuel Castella is a cardiovascular surgeon, Head of the Cardiovascular Surgery Department at the Hospital Clínic, University of Barcelona.
+The department is a national referral for complex mitral repair including robotic, pulmonary thromboendarterectomy, hypertrophic cardiomyopathy and adult congenital heart disease.
+Among all types of cardiac surgery, Dr. Castella’s main interest and fields of research are AF surgery and pulmonary thromboendarterectomy.
+He has co-led trials in thoracoscopic AF ablation and he has been member of the ESC/EACTS Committee for the development of the Guidelines for Atrial Fibrillation Management in 2016 and 2020.
 Since 2018, Dr. Castella is the Chairman of the Arrhythmia Surgery Task Force of EACTS.
-Other interest are port-access mitral repair and other types of minimally invasive surgery.
+His interests are port-access mitral repair and other types of minimally invasive surgery.

 Natasja de Groot